nooooaaaaah/amLazy/ReadMe.md

-Welcome to the amLazy Assistant, the friendly AI-powered TUI (Text-based User Interface) that helps you write shell commands with ease, all while enjoying a virtual bubble tea experience.
+Welcome to the amLazy Assistant, the friendly AI-powered TUI (Text-based User Interface) that helps you write shell commands with ease.
 Ideal for both beginners and seasoned shell users, amLazy offers a unique approach to navigating the complexities of the command line.

 ![](https://raw.githubusercontent.com/nooooaaaaah/amLazy/main/docs/demo.gif)